Fred Feuchter, MS, Ph.D.

 Richard Rocco, Ph.D.

-Dr. Rocco currently teaches the pharmacology courses in the DPM and MPA programs.
+Dr. Rocco currently teaches the pharmacology courses in the DPM program.
 He also teaches in the undergraduate ABSN program, as needed.

 Kamla Ahluwalia, Ph.D.